ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_l2_interface_module.rst

 DEPRECATED
 ----------
-:Removed in collection release after 2023-08-01
+:Removed in collection release after 2022-06-01
-:Why: Updated module released with more functionality.
+:Why: Updated modules released with more functionality
-:Alternative: nxos_logging_global
+:Alternative: nxos_l2_interfaces

 Synopsis
 --------
-- This module provides declarative management of logging on Cisco NX-OS devices.
+- This module provides declarative management of Layer-2 interface on Cisco NXOS devices.